-4. General Principles
+3. General Principles

 - We wish to encourage comments and complaints.
 All services and centres will clearly advertise the comments and complaints procedure. - Many complaints arise from misunderstandings.
 It is very important that every effort is made to ensure that users and carers understand the reasons for decisions made about care and treatment.
 The need for complaints can often be avoided if there is good ongoing communication between staff, users and carers. - Complaints can be made verbally, in writing, by telephone or by email.
-Staff recording verbal complaints should ensure they have carefully recorded the nature of the complaint, checked it with the complainant after they have written it, and recorded the complainant's details. - Assistance will be offered to both parties in a complaint procedure to ensure equality of representation.
-Complainants should be made aware of advocates and other organisations able to offer them assistance. - We will ensure that complainants are not discriminated against as a result of making a complaint. - We are committed to providing complainants with ongoing communication throughout the complaints process - All complaints will be kept confidential to the parties concerned; where appropriate the complainant will be made known to the Exec Team and managers. - Complaints regarding individuals need to be from an identified complainant and details of the complaint must be in writing.
+Staff recording verbal complaints should ensure they have carefully recorded the nature of the complaint, checked it with the complainant after they have written it, and recorded the complainant's details. - The BLG Comments and Complaints form (enclosed in this policy) can be used by the complainant to record their complaint.
+This form should also be used when staff are recording a verbal complaint. - Assistance will be offered to both parties in a complaint procedure to ensure equality of representation.
+Complainants should be made aware of advocates and other organisations able to offer them assistance. - We will ensure that complainants are not discriminated against as a result of making a complaint. - We are committed to providing complainants with ongoing communication throughout the complaints process

-- Complaints regarding external service providers will be referred to their complaints procedure.
-We will make sure that complainants know how to access their complaints process. - Where appropriate, complainants will be informed of complaints procedures of other professional bodies - The BLC reserves the right to refuse to accept a complaint where the complaint is clearly vexatious, malicious or motivated by racist, sexist, homophobic or other discriminatory attitudes or where the complainant threatens or abuses BLC staff.
+- All complaints will be kept confidential to the parties concerned; where appropriate the complainant will be made known to the Exec Team and managers. - Complaints regarding individuals need to be from an identified complainant and details of the complaint must be in writing. - Complaints regarding external service providers will be referred to their complaints procedure.
+We will make sure that complainants know how to access their complaints process. - Where appropriate, complainants will be informed of the complaints procedures of other professional bodies - The BLG reserves the right to refuse to accept a complaint where the complaint is clearly vexatious, malicious or motivated by racist, sexist, homophobic or other discriminatory attitudes or where the complainant threatens or abuses BLC staff.
 The decision as to whether a complaint is vexatious will be taken by the Appeals Manager in consultation with the appropriate Director.

-5. Appreciating and Understanding Complaints
+4. Appreciating and Understanding Complaints